tejomaib/tejomaib/README.md

 ###

-<p align="left">My name is Teju and I am a student at Texas A&M University currently pursuing my Bachelor's in Electronic Systems Engineering, on an Embedded Systems track, with a minor in Computer Science.
+<p align="left">My name is Teju and I am a student at Texas A&M University currently pursuing my Bachelor's in Electronic Systems Engineering, on an Embedded Systems track, with a minor in Engineering Project Management.
 In short, I love all things robotics/programming and am constantly learning more about the bridge between software and hardware in the realm of tech. <br><br>My page is still a work in progress but feel free to look around and reach out!</p>

 ###